isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 and shared network, i.e. in the same order from the way in which ``option-data`` is processed.

+Since Kea version 2.7.4 required client classes configured without a test expression are unconditionally added, i.e. they are considered to always be evaluated to ``true``.

 .. note::

    Vendor-Identifying Vendor Options are a special case: for all other